-All performances are directed by Bay's Theatre Director Anne Norland.
-Student's create the rest of the cast and crew of each performance, including stage managing, set design, lights and sound design, and publicity.
+All performances are directed by Bay's Theatre Director Denise Blase.
+Students create the rest of the cast and crew of each performance, including stage managing, set design, lights, and sound design, and publicity.
 There is a wide variety of acting and tech roles in each performance and these roles count as co-curricular/activities courses.

 The Bay School Jazz Club and The Bay School Chorus perform at school gatherings and for community groups and schools.
 Jazz students comprise the pit band for school musicals and find inspiration in San Francisco’s vibrant jazz scene.

 The Bay School has an agreement with the Fort Mason Center, Southside Theater to hold performances at that venue.
 About Southside Theater